architect/arc.codes/src/shared/en/aws/guides-static-assets.md

 ## Get an HTML file stored in S3

 This example shows you how to return an HTML file stored in a S3 bucket.
 Buckets are defined in your `.arc` in the `@static` section.
-You can return HTML files that you deployed from `.static` or files uploaded by another method.
+You can return HTML files that you deployed from `public` or files uploaded by another method.

 ```javascript
 let arc = require('@architect/functions')